2 ways to prune geraniums for winter, according to gardening pros, to ensure plants stay healthy during the colder seasons

 To overwinter and keep geraniums blooming as indoor plants they will want a bright and sunny spot with temperatures of 55-65°F. Water them only lightly to avoid the potential of root rot from plants sitting in soggy soil.

 When watering plants in containers check the moisture level a few inches down using your fingers.
-This trick can help prevent you overwatering your houseplants.
+This trick can also help prevent you overwatering your houseplants.

 Sign up to the Homes & Gardens newsletter